-The decision about whether the research has progressed sufficiently to obtain a doctoral qualification should take place at 18 months (36 months for part-time students) when there is sufficient evidence to assess the student's performance.
-Failure to submit within these periods will result in the student being placed 'at risk' (see Appendix 3).
+The decision about whether the research has progressed sufficiently to obtain a doctoral qualification should take place 21 months (45 months for part-time students) when there is sufficient evidence to assess the student's performance.
+Failure to submit within these periods will result in the student being made subject to the 'Proceed with Caution' process (see Appendix 3).